therealuhlarzoltan/Semester1FinalProject/README.md

 # Semester1FinalProject

-The final project for my first semester as a **Computer Science Engineering** student at *Óbuda University*.
+The final project for my first semester as a **Computer Science Engineering** student.

 ---